Have You Been Diagnosed with Side Effects Including Gynecomastia After Taking Risperdal?

-OUR RISPERDAL LAWYERS ARE CURRENTLY REVIEWING CLAIMS OF INDIVIDUALS WHO HAVE BEEN SUFFERED SEVERE SIDE EFFECTS INCLUDING GYNECOMASTIA AFTER TAKING RISPERDAL
+OUR RISPERDAL ATTORNEYS ARE CURRENTLY REVIEWING CLAIMS OF INDIVIDUALS WHO HAVE BEEN SUFFERED SEVERE SIDE EFFECTS INCLUDING GYNECOMASTIA AFTER TAKING RISPERDAL

 Risperdal was initially approved by the FDA in 1993 as an antipsychotic medication used to treat schizophrenia and bipolar disorder in adults.
 Although it not FDA approved for use in children until 2006, allegations regarding improper and illegal marketing for use children in adolescents began to crop up almost immediately after its initial release.
 In addition to the concerns regarding illegal marketing tactics, a research study published in 1999 found a link between Risperdal and the abnormal development breast tissue (gynecomastia) in young men.

 The lawsuits Johnson & Johnson began in 2010 and have picked up steadily.
 Plaintiffs across the country are alleging improper marketing techniques and a failure on the part of the manufacturers to warn users of potential side effects.
 The first lawsuit settled on the day of trial for $2.5 million and to date, there have been over 15,000 lawsuits filed nationwide, including 6,600 in a single jurisdiction.
 Johnson & Johnson has been forced to pay billions of dollars in verdicts, settlements, and government fines for their part in the manufacturing and marketing of Risperdal and with the medication still widely available, those dollar amounts figure to keep escalating as more victims come forward.